pschanely/CrossHair/doc/diff_behavior.md

 ### `diffbehavior` your own code changes

-Use `git worktree` to create a quick, unmodified source tree, and then use `crosshair diffbehavior` to compare your changes to head.
+Use `git worktree` to create an unmodified source tree, and then use `crosshair diffbehavior` to compare your local version to head.

 ```
 # Let's say we edit the clean() function in foo.py